alexandersc22/alexandersc22/README.md

 During my studies and internship, I honed my ability to work with massive datasets and developed a keen eye for identifying operational bottlenecks.
 I gained hands-on experience in building end-to-end ETL pipelines with SQL and Python, designing interactive Tableau dashboards, and developing advanced neural networks in PyTorch, which I believe will be valuable assets in any data-driven role.

 In my free time, I enjoy sharpening my analytical thinking through reading and applying structured logic to creative hobbies like playing the guitar and drawing.
 I also like to keep my mind fresh by being active through playing sports, especially football and badminton.
 I am always looking for opportunities to expand my technical toolkit and love tackling complex, high-stakes problems from the ground up.
+I am eager to learn and always strive to be better everyday.

 This is a repository to showcase skills, share projects and track my progress in Data Analytics / Business Intelligence related topics.
 <!--